 It’s kind of confusing really.
-You spend a number of years at school learning a subject, getting good marks and you expect to land a good job and start a rewarding career.
+You spend several years at school learning a subject, getting good marks and you expect to land a good job and start a rewarding career.

 But more often than not, it doesn’t happen that way.